Sling TV Packages 2019: Full Channel Lineup

 With Sling TV, you can customize your TV to the content you enjoy most with 10 extras packages.
 The extra channels available vary depending whether you have Sling Blue or Sling Orange.

-The best thing about Sling’s extra channel packages is that they all cost just $5 per month.
+The best thing about Sling’s extra channel packages is that most cost just $5 per month.
+The Sports package costs $10 per month.
+As of July 2019, Sling offers their Total TV deal for $20 per month.

 If there’s something you really want to see that isn’t in your Orange or Blue package, you can add it on and keep your overall monthly cost well below the average cable bill.